 Tourni-Cot® Digit Tourniquet

-The world’s #1 selling digital tourniquet makes it safe and easy to achieve hemostasis on fingers and toes.
+The world’s #1 selling digit tourniquet makes it safe and easy to achieve hemostasis on fingers and toes.

 - Simple and Easy to Use